himorin/ansible/README.rst

   Configure NTP
 :privca:
   Configure environment to build private CA (not to build CA)
+:prometheus:
+  Configure prometheus server with skeltons for targets.
 :rsyslog-client:
   Configure rsyslog to push all syslog lines to site_config.rsyslog.server via udp.